Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

       - Intersection Over Union (IOU) is a mathematical expression which is used to predict how good the depth and mask image is.
       - If IOU for a depth or mask is close to 1 then predicted images are very good however, if it is not then architecture or/and loss function should be imrovised.
       - This file also contains the functions for plotting and saving the images.
-      - Details of the above code is available at training.py file.
+      - Details of the above code is available at training.py file link : https://github.com/Sanket-DataEnt/CNN/blob/master/EVA/Assignment15B/training.py

 ### Different Loss Functions : -